Dorian Oric

 Background

 He became the man you brought the weird work to: the relic no one could get to respond, the old lock no one remembered how to tune, the warded mechanism everyone else declared cursed, dead, or both.
+Most of that weird work came up from the Thorndeep, the ancient ruins beneath Thornhollow that the salvage crews had been picking through for generations.
+Everything came through the guild pipeline.
+Dorian wasn’t seeking this stuff out, it just kept landing on his bench.

 The Soul Core